 The woman’s ovaries will continue to release eggs once the tubes are blocked, but sperm will not be able to reach them, preventing pregnancy.
 The body breaks down the unfertilized eggs and reabsorbs them.

 Some gynecologists implant Essure while doing other gynecological procedures such as uterine ablation, which is an option for treating heavy menstrual bleeding.
 Ablation involves burning off the lining of the uterus.
 Women who have ablation are not likely to get pregnant.
 Typically, only women who no longer wish to become pregnant should undergo ablation.
 While the chance of pregnancy is slim after this procedure, there is still a chance it may happen.
-Women who become pregnant after ablation have a high risk of miscarriage and a problematic pregnancy.
+Women who become pregnant after ablation have a high risk of miscarriage and other pregnancy problems.
 For this reason, doctors recommend using birth control until after menopause.
 They usually recommend permanent birth control like Essure or tubal ligation.

 Essure Insertion Procedure